TravellingTechGuy/renameMacCSV/README.md

 - create a .csv file with first column serialnumbers and second column the desired asset tags.

-- create a .pkg which puts the assettag.csv file in /tmp/assettags.csv and upload it to JamfPro OR use CURL to download any .csv from a public link
+- create a .pkg which puts the assettags.csv file in /tmp/assettags.csv and upload it to JamfPro OR use CURL to download any .csv from a public link